FutureProofHomes/Documentation/docs/satellite1-set-up-voice-control.md

 ???+ abstract "OpenAI ChatGPT Conversation Agent (Expensive, and not open at all, despite the marketing name, and will collect your data.)"
     [Set up OpenAI ChatGPT Conversation Agent](https://www.home-assistant.io/integrations/openai_conversation/){ .md-button .md-button--primary }

-NOTE: The following prompt has perfomed well with both OpenAI and Google's conversation agents.
+NOTE: The following prompt has performed well with both OpenAI and Google's conversation agents.

 ```
 Your name is Jarvis and you are a voice assistant for Home Assistant.